eric-ofori/DevOps.io/Capstone_Project_Git/CAPSTONE_PROJECT_GIT.md

 5. Raise a Pull Request (PR) for Morgan's work by doing the following:

    + Creating a pull request from the GitHub Repository
-   + The pull request will be compared and reviewed
+   + The pull request will be compared and code reviewed for any conflicts.
+If there are confilcts they need to be resolved before the request will be confirmed
      ![Book_Reviews_PR](/Capstone_Project_Git/Images/Book_Reviews_PR.png)

 6. Merge Morgan's work to the main branch by doing the following: